staticdeploy/staticdeploy/website/docs/reference.entities.md

 automatically when deploying a bundle with the `deploy` command of the StaticDeploy cli.

+Entrypoints may also specify a `redirectTo`.
+If a `redirectTo` is specified, for that entrypoint the StaticDeploy's backend doesn't serve a static bundle, but instead issues a 302 with the `redirectTo` as `Location`.

 ### Apps

 Apps are groups of entrypoints.
 Apps define a default configuration to be used